HypeCheck

 Absorption & Bioavailability

-Unknown — no pharmacokinetic data provided in the reviewed studies.
-Cordycepin (the key active compound) is present in measurable amounts in fermented beverages, but absorption rates in humans are not characterized in these papers.
+Unknown — no pharmacokinetic data provided in the available studies.
+Active compounds like cordycepin and polysaccharides are present in extracts, but absorption rates in humans are not characterized by the provided papers.

 Red Flags to Watch For

-• Most human trials are small (n=10–62 per group) and short-term — don't over-interpret results
+• Most clinical trials are small (n=10–62 per group) and short-term; long-term safety in humans is not well established

 Products Containing Cordyceps